dappforce/subsocial-docs/docs/develop/zero-to-hero/twitter-dapp/LikeaTweet.md

 We love interacting with tweets by giving them a ❤️

-Let's add this functionality on the Dapp, here's an example:
+Let's add this functionality on the Dapp.
+Here's an example:

 ```tsx
   const postId = '1' // Post Id you want to react on.